10 Best Keurig Coffee MakersCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 The K250 is one of the 2.0 series of Keurig coffee makers and once again combines simplicity of operation with nice design, reliability, and high-quality manufacture.

+It has now been replaced by the Select model, which we cover below.
+But this model is still sold and well loved by many.
 Choose from a range of colors, including red, white, pearl, turquoise, peacock blue, and grey.

 The main draw of the K250 is its versatility.
 It not only works for home use in multi-coffee-addict households, it will also suit a small office space.